Tigerkatze/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repository for Data Scientist's Toolbox
+Repository for the course "Data Scientist's Toolbox" on coursera.org